trade-manager/trade-manager/docs/Readme.txt

 4. Convert the trade-manager/build.sh & trademanager.sh files $dos2unix .sh .sh, change the permissions $chmod +xwr .sh

-5. In build.sh un-comment the target createDB as first time you want to create the DB and the Trader user.
+5. In build.sh un-comment the target createDB as first time you want to create the DB and the Trader user i.e. remove the #

+rem Create the database user and default data

+# java -classpath "%CLASSPATH%" org.apache.tools.ant.Main -buildfile ant/build.xml createDB

 6. Now run ./build.sh this should compile the code and create the database.
 If it fails during code compile it is due to the JAVA_HOME path see above step.
 If it fails to create the database it is due to an incorrect root password being set in the build.properties.

-7. Copy the config/config.properties to /trade-manager. $cp config/config.properties ./
+7. Copy the /trade-manager/config/config.properties to /trade-manager. $cp config/config.properties ./

 8. Edit the config.properties and change the following property. trade.tws.host=localhost change this to the server where you intend to run IB TWS.